Slavery in Africa: Transformations

-Trans-Saharan and Indian Ocean trade
+Trans-Saharan, Red Sea and Indian Ocean slave trade

+Early history

-Early records of trans-Saharan slave trade come from ancient Greek historian Herodotus in the 5th century BC.
-The Garamentes were by Herodotus recorded to engage in the trans-Saharan slave trade were they enslaved cave-dwelling Ethiopians or Troglodytae.
-The Garamentes relied heavily on labour from sub-Saharan Africa, in the shape of slaves, they used slaves in their own communities to construct and maintain underground irrigation systems known to Berbers as foggara.
+Early records of the trans-Saharan slave trade come from ancient Greek historian Herodotus in the 5th century BC.
+The Garamentes were recorded by Herodotus as engaging in the trans-Saharan slave trade and enslaving cave-dwelling "Ethiopians" (Ethiopian being a Greek term for Black as opposed to being from the region of Ethiopia), or Troglodytae.
+The Berber Garamentes relied heavily on the labour of slaves from sub-Saharan Africa, and used slaves in their own communities to construct and maintain underground irrigation systems known to Berbers as foggara.

 In the early Roman Empire, the city of Lepcis established a slave market to buy and sell slaves from the African interior.
-The empire imposed customs tax on the trade of slaves.
-In 5th century AD, Roman Carthage was trading in black slaves brought across the Sahara.
+The empire imposed a customs tax on the trade of slaves.
+In the 5th century AD, Roman Carthage was trading in black slaves brought across the Sahara.
 Black slaves seem to have been valued in the Mediterranean as household slaves for their exotic appearance.
-Some historians argue that the scale of slave trade in this period may have been higher than medieval times due to high demand of slaves in the Roman Empire.
+Some historians argue that the scale of slave trade in this period may have been higher than in medieval times due to the high demand for slaves in the Roman Empire.

-Slave trading in the Indian Ocean goes back to 2500 BCE.
-Ancient Babylonians, Egyptians, Greeks, Indians and Persians all traded slaves on small scale across the Indian Ocean (and sometimes the Red Sea).
+Slave trading in the Indian Ocean goes back to 2500 BC.
+Ancient Assyrians and Babylonians, Egyptians, Greeks, Indians and Persians all traded slaves on small scale across the Indian Ocean (and sometimes the Red Sea).
 Slave trading in the Red Sea around the time of Alexander the Great is described by Agatharchides.
-Strabo's Geographica (completed after 23 CE) mentions Greeks from Egypt trading slaves at the port of Adulis and other ports on the Somali coast.
-Pliny the Elder's Natural History (published in 77 CE) also describes Indian Ocean slave trading.
-In the 1st century CE, Periplus of the Erythraean Sea advised of slave trading opportunities in the region, particularly in the trading of "beautiful girls for concubinage."
+Strabo's Geographica (completed after 23 AD) mentions Greeks from Egypt trading slaves at the port of Adulis and other ports on the Somali coast.
+Pliny the Elder's Natural History (published in 77 AD) also described Indian Ocean slave trading.
+In the 1st century AD, Periplus of the Erythraean Sea advised of slave trading opportunities in the region, particularly in the trading of "beautiful girls for concubinage."
 According to this manual, slaves were exported from Omana (likely near modern-day Oman) and Kanê to the west coast of India.
-The ancient Indian Ocean slave trade was enabled by building boats capable of carrying large numbers of human beings in the Persian Gulf using wood imported from India.
-These shipbuilding activities go back to Babylonian and Achaemenid times.
+The ancient Indian Ocean slave trade was enabled by building boats capable of carrying large numbers of human beings across the Persian Gulf with wood imported from India.
+This shipbuilding goes back to Assyrian, Babylonian and Achaemenid times.

 After the involvement of the Byzantine Empire and Sassanian Empire in slave trading in the 1st century, it became a major enterprise.
-Cosmas Indicopleustes wrote in his Christian Topography (550 CE) that slaves captured in Ethiopia would be imported into Byzantine Egypt via the Red Sea.
-He also mentioned the import of eunuchs by the Byzantines from Mesopotamia and India.
+Cosmas Indicopleustes wrote in his Christian Topography (550 AD) that slaves captured in Ethiopia would be imported into Byzantine Egypt via the Red Sea.
+He also mentioned the import of non African eunuchs by the Byzantines from Mesopotamia and India.
 After the 1st century, the export of black Africans became a "constant factor".
-Under the Sassanians, Indian Ocean trade was used not just to transport slaves, but also scholars and merchants.
+Under the Sassanians, the Indian Ocean trade transported not just slaves, but also scholars and merchants.